syun94/CAIE-K-RehaBuddy--AI-Knee-Physiotherapy-Assistant/README.md

 # CAIE-K-RehaBuddy--AI-Knee-Physiotherapy-Assistant
-KRehaBuddy: AI-Powered Knee Rehabilitation Feedback System A smart rehabilitation assistant that analyzes exercise form using a trained CNN-Attention model and provides personalized feedback based on official physiotherapy guidelines.
+KRehaBuddy: AI-Powered Knee Rehabilitation Feedback System, A smart rehabilitation assistant that analyzes exercise form using a trained CNN-Attention model and provides personalized feedback based on official physiotherapy guidelines.
 The programme is aim for constructive corrections, positive reinforcement, and interactive knee exercise guidance.